 In 1996, Sayu started South Asian Youth Action (SAYA!), to develop the leadership potential of immigrant youth in Queens.
 The first and only organization of its kind, SAYA! currently works with over 500 youth each year.
-Sayu holds a M.Ed. in Comparative Education from Teachers' College, Columbia University, and is a recipient of numerous awards for her community leadership.
-Currently, she is a Ph.D. candidate in the Politics and Education program at Columbia University, where she is researching immigrant civic engagement.
+Sayu holds a Ph.D. in Politics and Education and an M.Ed. in Comparative Education from Teachers' College, Columbia University, and is a recipient of numerous awards for her community leadership.
 Sayu serves on the boards of the National Immigration Forum and The AfterSchool Corporation (TASC).
 She is an immigrant of Indian descent who was raised in Belize, Central America, and is a naturalized citizen of the United States.

 Guilty pleasure: cupcakes and champagne